What is a gerontologist?

 Since gerontology is a multidisciplinary field, there are a variety of career paths available, i.e., in human services, health promotion, nursing and other related areas.
 To simplify, we can divide gerontologists into three main types: clinical, research and counselling.

-• Medical gerontologists: They work with elderly patients in hospitals, nursing homes and other healthcare settings.
+Medical gerontologists: Work with elderly patients in hospitals, nursing homes and other healthcare settings.
 They provide direct patient care and may also be involved in developing treatment plans and providing education to patients and their families.

-• Research gerontologists: These can be divided into two categories: biomedical gerontologists and social gerontologists.
-Biomedical gerontologists study the biological changes that occur during ageing, while social gerontologists study the psychological and sociological effects of ageing.
+Research gerontologists: Can be divided into two categories: biomedical gerontologists and social gerontologists.
+Biomedical gerontologists study the biological changes that occur during aging, while social gerontologists study the psychological and sociological effects of aging.

-• Counselling gerontologists: They work with older adults who are dealing with issues such as retirement, chronic health conditions or the death of a loved one.
+Counselling gerontologists: Work with older adults who are dealing with issues such as retirement, chronic health conditions or the death of a loved one.
 They provide emotional support and guidance on how to cope with the challenges of ageing.

 Specialised nurses, community and social service managers, policymakers and those working in occupational therapy can also be considered gerontologists if they primarily work for/with elderly people.